Use Stereotypes and Profiles

-You can extend a stereotype by creating a new one based on the existing one.
-This allows you to control properties in a structural manner.
-For example, all components in a project may have a part number, but only electrical components have a power rating, and only electronic components, which is a subset of electrical components, have manufacturer information.
+You can extend a stereotype by creating a new stereotype based on the existing one, allowing you to control properties in a structural manner.
+For example, all components in a project may have a part number, but only electrical components have a power rating, and only electronic components — a subset of electrical components — have manufacturer information.
 You can use an abstract stereotype to serve solely as a base for other stereotypes and not as a stereotype for any architecture model elements.

 For example, create a new stereotype called

 FunctionalArchitecture.ElectricalComponent.
 Define properties you are